ryanmerolle/schema-library/extensions/hypervisor/README.md

 # 🧩 Hypervisor

-This schema extension contains all you need to modelize your hypervisors!
+This schema extension contains all you need to model your hypervisors

 ## Nodes